-The first part deals with the one draw game.
+In the first part, the participant is supposed to be offered the opportunity of entering a heads or tails game in one draw where he/she wins 10 Euros if heads occur.
 After the first two questions that deal with the willingness to participate in a game of chance and why (religious grounds, etc.), in the third question, the individuals are asked to reveal the maximum amount that they are willing to pay in order to participate.
+The aim of this question is to elicit the level of individual absolute risk aversion.
+The data issued from this question shall not be analyzed in the present paper.